david-schmidt/KEGS-upstream/README.kegs.txt

 wrong, and I'll try to help you out.
 See my email address at the end of this file.

-I'd like to thank Chea Chee Keong who created KEGS32, the first Windows port of KEGS.
-That version, which has a better Windows-interface but which is based on older core code, is at http://www.geocities.com/akilgard/kegs2.

 KEGS features:
 -------------

 Fast 65816 emulation:
-	About 80MHz on a Pentium 4 1.7GHz or a Mac G4 1GHz.
+	About 500-600MHz on a modern Mac Intel machines.
+1GHz on Mac M1.
 Emulates low-level 5.25" and 3.5" drive accesses (even nibble-copiers work!).
 Emulates classic Apple II sound and 32-voice Ensoniq sound.
-	All sound is played in 16-bit stereo at 48KHz (44100 on a Mac).
+	All sound is played in 16-bit stereo at 48KHz.
 Emulates all Apple IIgs and Apple II graphics modes, including border effects.
 	Can handle display changes at any time (superhires at the top, lores at the bottom).
 Always does 60 full screen video updates per second.